describo/describo.github.io/src/docs/guide/tutorials/transcribing-content.md

 ## The transcription Tab

 When you navigate to the transcription tab you will see a 3 pane layout.
 In the first pane is the file browser showing only images in your folder.
-For now, Describo can only work with image formats;
-specifically files with the extension 'tif', 'tiff', 'jpg', 'jpeg', 'webp' or 'png'.
+As this section works with image files, only those files will be shown in the file browser.
+Supported file types are files with the extension 'jpg', 'jpeg', 'webp' or 'png'.

 <ImageComponent src="/images/tutorial-transcribing-content/transcribe1.png"></ImageComponent>